varigence/docs/bimlflex/concepts/driving-keys-in-dv2.md

 **For example:** Imagine the operation of a tavern, which opens for business on August 10, 2020.
 A tavern will store kegs of different varieties of beer and then distribute those beverages through their tap system hooked up to a bar.

+>[!NOTE]
+> In this article's examples, Link Keys have been simplified in order to shift focus on Driving Key behaviors.

 This hypothetical tavern has five (5) varieties of beer in stock: Pale Ale, Stout, Lager, IPA, and Cider.
 There is only one (1) tap for distribution.
 This architecture demonstrates a one-to-many relationship.